tgstation/tgstation/monkestation/code/modules/art_sci_overrides/readme.md

 ### Description:

-This adds a modular overrides to the art sci pr on tgstation
+This redoes art sci to be code compliant

 <!-- Here, try to describe what your PR does, what features it provides and any other directly useful information -->